A collection of essays and aphorisms about the undead in recent fiction.

 The Matrix is the only narrative that comes to mind that attempts a reversal of the body snatchers.
 In other words, the horror isn’t about fearing becoming assimilated or absorbed, because everyone has already been absorbed.
 The fear is, rather, of breaking out into the real world.

 In a sense the Matrix has refined the Borg assimilation so well that people don’t even know themselves as people.
-They don’t even know they’re pods are enslaved to the simulations of the hive.
+They don’t even know they’re pods and enslaved to the simulations of the hive.
 And the simulation isn’t too bad.
 I mean, it was the 1990s!
 The escaped survivors in the “real world” have a much rougher go of things.

 Our allegiance as an audience is with the humans, of course.
 But the narrative turns and challenges our simple Manichean polarized expectations.
 The machine world is not necessarily malevolent.
 Humans are merely a kind of resource of biological matter.
 From the perspective of the machines, they already view us as zombies, as these hordes of slow-witted desiring anatomical blobs of matter and energy.